 Lameness exams

-Lameness exams are normally carried out at the surgery where we have a safe area set aside for trotting up in a straight line and on a circle, and a lunge pen for assessment on soft surface.
+Lameness exams are normally carried out at the surgery where we have a safe area set aside for trotting up in a straight line and on a circle, and a lunge pen for assessment on a soft surface.

 Radiography